Emilwhisper/OptiScalerBuilder/README.md

 # OptiScalerBuilder

-Automated GitHub Actions builder for creating a packaged OptiScaler build with optional helper components.
+Automated GitHub Actions builder for creating a packaged OptiScaler latest build with optional helper components.

 ## What this repo does
 - Prepares a clean portable package